| | |

 5. Use multisensory strategies.

-Build fine motor skills and engagement using hands-on activities.
+Build fine motor skills and engagement using hands-on, multimodal activities.
 Research shows engaging the senses helps information to stick.
-Magnetic letters, sandpaper letters, playdough, and sand are great options!
-We also highly recommend this multisensory dyslexia and dysgraphia learning software (use code LM10 for 10% off).
+Colorful magnetic letters, tactile sandpaper letters, playdough, and craft sand are great options!

 6. Use linking words.